ghostdevv/jellycommands/docs/guide/quickstart.md

 # Quick Start

 `JellyCommands` includes a versatile tool that provides you with a simple and intuitive command-line interface (CLI) for generating new projects.
-With just a few keystrokes, you can create a new project with all the basic files and directories you need to get started.
+You can create a new project with all the basic files and directories you need to get started.
 Simply open your terminal and run the following command:

 ```bash
 npm create jellycommands project-name